The Polymatroid Representation of a Greedoid, and Associated Galois Connections: Related Work

 \section{Related Work}

 After observing the success of the greedy algorithm in a variety of settings incompatible with downward closed set families, Korte and Lovász introduced greedoids as an analytic tool generalizing matroids \cite{korte1984structural,korte2012greedoids}.
-As a result, much succeeding research developed a taxonomy of various classes and their properties \cite{korte1986non,korte1985note,schmidt1991greedoids,schmidt1988characterization,boyd1990algorithmic,korte1988intersection,goecke1988greedy,brylawski1988exchange}, the polymatroid greedoid \cite{korte1985note} being a starting point for our work.
-Beyond this, greedoids have a rich mathematical structure that has inspired novel results in abstract convexity \cite{ahrens1999convexity}, lattice theory \cite{faigle1980geometries,crapo1984selectors,czedli2023revisiting}, discrete processes \cite{bjorner1991chip,bjorner2008random}, and topology \cite{bjorner1985homotopy}.
-However, the primary motivation of the greedoid was initially rooted in mathematical optimization.
-This is best seen in \cite{korte1984greedoids}, where a necessary and sufficient condition called \emph{strong exchange} is identified as characterizing those greedoids for which the greedy algorithm correctly solves a linear optimization.
-For those greedoids which do not satisfy strong exchange there does exist \emph{admissible} objective functions, requiring stronger assumptions than linearity to ensure correctness \cite{korte2012greedoids,szeszler2022sufficient}.
-And, for the ordered geometry \cite{faigle1980geometries}, Faigle provides a necessary and sufficient condition on the structure of linear objective functions for which the greedy algorithm works correctly \cite{faigle1985ordered,faigle1979greedy}.
+Succeeding research developed a now well understood taxonomy of various classes and their properties \cite{korte1986non,korte1985note,schmidt1991greedoids,schmidt1988characterization,boyd1990algorithmic,korte1988intersection,goecke1988greedy,brylawski1988exchange}.
+For example, greedoids include \emph{antimatroids} encoding the constraint structure of scheduling problems \cite{boyd1990algorithmic}, \emph{undirected branching greedoids} encoding Prim's invariant partial solutions are connected sets covering a root when computing minimum spanning trees \cite{korte1984structural,schmidt1988characterization}, and even \emph{blossom greedoids} describing Edmond's matching algorithm \cite{korte1984structural,korte1986non}.
+See \cite{korte2012greedoids} for an introduction and review.
+Beyond this, greedoids have a rich mathematical structure that has inspired novel results in abstract convexity \cite{ahrens1999convexity,edelman1985theory}, lattice theory \cite{faigle1980geometries,crapo1984selectors,czedli2023revisiting}, discrete processes \cite{bjorner1991chip,bjorner2008random}, and topology \cite{bjorner1985homotopy}.
+However, the primary motivation of greedoids was initially rooted in mathematical optimization.
+This is best seen in \cite{korte1984greedoids,goetschel1986linear}, where a necessary and sufficient condition called \emph{strong exchange} is identified as characterizing those greedoids for which the greedy algorithm correctly solves a linear optimization.
+Strong exchange is a prototypical manifestation of a \emph{matroid embedding}, later shown to completely characterize set families in which the greedy algorithm correctly optimizes linear objective functions \cite{helman1993exact}.
+In absence of strong exchange, there does exist a class of \emph{admissible} objective functions for which the greedy algorithm is always correct in any greedoid \cite{korte2012greedoids,szeszler2022sufficient}, and Faigle examines the greedy algorithm in ordered geometries \cite{faigle1980geometries}.
+More recently, Szeszl{\'e}r investigated the polyhedral aspects and applications of \emph{local forest greedoids} (a subclass of local poset greedoids) \cite{szeszler2021new} and proved new insights about the greedy algorithm \cite{szeszler2022sufficient}.
+Lastly, \cite{kempner2024greedoids} made connections between greedoids and \emph{violator spaces} \cite{amenta1993helly,gartner2008violator} used in the study of generalized linear programming.